arjunrockster/airlineQueryClassifier/README.md

 # Airline Query Classifier
 A classifier based on machine learning techniques to classify user reviews into the different classes.
-It is a multi - class classification problem.
+It is a multi - class classification problem....

 # Packages: Below packages were used for supervised classification.
  - pandas